PabloOeffnerFerreira/The-Science-Hub/README.md

   * 5 Toolkits: Chemistry, Physics, Biology, Geology and Maths.
   * These Toolkits contain multiple tools, mainly calculator, but also plotters, visualisers and explainers.

-### Tools
+Tools

-**General & Math:**
+General & Math:
 Simple Calculator
 Function Plotter
 Quadratic Solver
 Triangle Solver

-**Physics:**
+Physics:
 Unit Converter
 Terminal Velocity Calculator
 Projectile Motion Tool
 Ohm's Law Calculator
 Lens & Mirror Equation
 Speed Calculator
 Drag Force Calculator
 Acceleration Calculator
 Force Calculator
 Kinetic Energy Calculator

-**Chemistry:**
+Chemistry:
 Mass Calculator
 Shell Visualizer
 Property Grapher
 Isotope Tool
 Phase Predictor
 Comparator
 Unit Multiplier
 Element Viewer
 Molecule Assembler

-**Biology:**
+Biology:
 DNA Transcription Tool
 Codon Lookup Tool
 Osmosis Tool
 Molecular Weight Calculator
 pH Calculator
 Population Growth Calculator

-**Geology:**
+Reverse Complement Tool
+DNA to Protein Tool
+GC Content Tool
+Sequence File Parser
+Pairwise Alignment Tool

+Geology:
 Mineral Id Tool
 Radioactive Dating Tool
 Plate Boundary Tool
 Mineral Explorer
 Plate Velocity Calculator
 Geology Model Tool:
   * Currently work-in-progress due to instability in the GemPy API.
   * Will be re-added once a robust workflow for custom models is confirmed.

+**Note on the Geology Model Tool (WIP):**
+The file for the Geology Model Tool (geo_model_WIP.py) is included for transparency, but the tool is not currently functional due to unresolved incompatibilities with the latest GemPy API.
+The relevant functions to open this tool are commented out in hub.py.
+You can safely delete geo_model_WIP.py from your project with no effect on the rest of the Science Hub.
+If anyone is interested in repairing or updating this tool to work with a modern GemPy version, contributions or pull requests are welcome.
 ### Results

 * Tools that generate plots or images (like chemistry visualizers or data charts) store their outputs in `/results`.